Geraldton Walleye Classic - Rules skip to content

 Live Release of Fish

-c.
-Under no circumstances can fish be purposely altered.
-Any fish mauled, stringed, injected with water or other fluids, containing foreign matter to add weight or showing white gill or soft flesh that causes suspicious that it is being fraudulently entered into the tournament will result in that team(s) immediate disqualification.
-Any participant found violating this rules of the tournament may be disqualified.
-The case will be reviewed by the tournament and NOWT board.
+3. Under no circumstances can fish be purposely altered.
+Any fish mauled, strung, injected with water or other fluids, containing foreign matter to add weight, or showing white gill or soft flesh that causes suspicion that it is being fraudulently entered into the Tournament can result in that team's immediate disqualification.Any participant found violating this rule, may be disqualified.
+Each case will be reviewed by the NOWT board.

 Morning Equipment Inspections

-a.
-Boat inspections will take place each morning at the MacLeod Park Beach.
-Boat inspections will start at 6:00 AM each morning.
+1. Boat inspections will occur each morning at MacLeod Park Beach.

 Starting Procedure